 In this article, we will detail how to rent a flat if you have a service or emotional support animal.
 And also what documents are required and what else you need to know in order to do it legally and avoid conflict situations with the landlord.

-Most landlords do not allow pets in their building.
-Thus, they are trying to secure their property and safety of other residents of the place.
+Most landlords do not allow pets in their buildings.
+Thus, they are trying to secure their property and the safety of other residents of the place.
 And this is not surprising, because many animals, for instance, dogs, especially large fighting breeds, really can gnaw or scratch the landlord’s property.
 In addition, a lot of people are afraid of large animals because they see them as aggressive and out of control.
-To avoid these and other unpleasant situations associated with the residence of a pet in the building, it is easier for the house keepers to absolutely prohibit the dwelling of pets.
+To avoid these and other unpleasant situations associated with the residence of a pet in the building, it is easier for the housekeepers to absolutely prohibit the dwelling of pets.

 Nevertheless, there is another option.
 The housing provider often demands an additional fee for the animal’s residence.
 Moreover, he or she can ask about a deposit from the tenants, which, in the case of necessity, will be used to pay losses.
-Therefore, if your pet is not a service animal or you do not have an ESA letter from a qualified therapist, we recommend choosing pet-friendly landlords and places to live in.
-In the case of the assistance animals and ESAs, things are distinct.
+Therefore, if your pet is not a service animal or you do not have an ADA letter from a qualified therapist, we recommend choosing pet-friendly landlords and places to live in.
+In the case of service animals and emotional support animals, things are distinct.

 A man with incapability and his or her service animals are advocated by federal law.
 The basic law for animal helpers and their owners is the Americans with Disabilities Act.
-This principle determines the rights and accesses for service animal.
-It also defines what constitutes discrimination against disabled humans and guarantees to them the opportunity to enjoy enhanced rights in relation to their disability-related needs.
+This principle determines the rights and access of service animals.
+It also defines what constitutes discrimination against disabled humans and guarantees them the opportunity to enjoy enhanced rights in relation to their disability-related needs.